RikaIljina/PP5/README.md

 The dashboard will present the client with the findings and explain their relevance.
 The dashboard will also allow the client to test the functionality of image classification with a downloadable live data set.

 ## Hypotheses

 To answer each business objective, the following hypotheses need to be validated:

 1. It is assumed that an assessment of image data prior to training can determine weak points in a training set.

    - To validate, the images in each label will be analyzed visually as well as using Mean and Variance.
 While this process cannot be automated, it can serve as a basis for instructions given to the pet owner to assist them in their training data collection process.

 2. It is assumed that an assessment of image data prior to training can predict which labels will be hardest to distinguish.

    - To validate, the images in each label will be analyzed using Mean, Variance, and histogram comparison.
 The methods Correlation, Chi-Squared, Intersection, Bhattacharyya, and Euclidean Distance will be applied to translate the histogram comparison results into similarity values.
 These values will be the basis of our prediction regarding the tendency of the model to confuse certain labels.
 After the actual training, a confusion matrix analysis will corroborate or disprove our prediction.

 3. An F1 score of > 0.9 for test and live data is possible for each label.

    - While the validation will only apply to the provided dataset, it will nevertheless prove the possibility of achieving the target score with a small-scale model and a rather limited amount of image data.
    - To validate, a model architecture suited for multi-class image classification will be chosen and a tuner will be used to find the best hyperparameters.
 The model will then be trained with those parameters and used to classify all the available test and live data separately.
 A classification report will then yield the F1 scores for each label.
 This process will be repeated until the target score has been reached.

 4. It is assumed that it is possible to reduce the risk of misclassifying a pet by letting the model make a summary prediction for a batch of images instead of trying to classify a pet based on one single image.
 It is also assumed that a minimum threshold value is needed for the number of images to be batched before the first classification attempt should be made.
    - To validate, we will conduct a series of trials where the model will make predictions for batches of 2+n random live images for each label.
 We will then show the results in a confusion matrix and a classification report to see whether we have achieved an F1 score of 1 for each label.
 If successful, 2+n will be the recommended minimum number of images per classification batch.

 ## Rationale for the Data Visualization task

 ### Business Requirement 1: Data Assessment

 - Objective: Find a way to assess the image data, determine similarities between labels and visualize the results in an informative manner.
 - Action: Convert the images into a format that can be used in ML and visualization tasks.
 - Task: Process and compare images using histogram comparison methods.
 Visualize and interpret the results.

   **Relevant user stories:**

   • As a client, I can consult the interactive online dashboard so that I can view and understand the image data.

   - A Streamlit dashboard presents the labelled, analyzed data in a clear manner.

   • As a client, I can read explanatory texts so that I can understand the significance of each analysis.

   - Informational texts interpret the visual data and explain the meaning of graphs and values.

-    •	As a client, I can read a conclusion so that I can come away with clear instructions as to how procure adequate datasets.
+  • As a client, I can read a conclusion so that I can come away with clear instructions as to how to procure adequate datasets.

   - A summary on the "Data Assessment" page provides clear recommendations based on the performed analyses.

 ## Rationale for the ML model task

 ### Business Requirement 2 & 3: Classification

 - Objective: Build an ML model that can accurately predict the pets in the dataset and present it to the client.
-- Action: Tune and train multiple models on the dataset at hand,
+- Action: Tune and train multiple models on the dataset at hand.
 - Task: Evaluate the performance of each model, devise tests to make sure the model complies with the client's requirements, and present recommendations to the client.

   **Relevant user stories:**

   • As a client, I can upload one or more images to the dashboard so that I can run the ML model and receive a classification of the provided images.

   - After choosing all relevant parameters on the “Image Classifier” page of the dashboard, the client can use the upload widget to add .png images in bulk or individual batches and start the classification process.
 The results of the classification are shown in real-time, allowing the client to understand what the model is doing in the background.

   • As a client, I can save model predictions in a timestamped CSV file so that I can run my own tests and document them.

-    - A download button at the bottom of the classifier page triggers the download of a csv file with all tables in the analysis report.
+  - A download button at the bottom of the classifier page triggers the download of a CSV file with all tables in the analysis report.

   • As a client, I can consult the report on the model performance results so that I can understand whether it is suited to my business idea.

   - The page "ML Performance Metrics" of the Streamlit dashboard contains all the information on the model setup, its performance and the calculated parameters for its desired performance in real-world applications.

 ## ML Business Case

 - The client requires a Deep Learning model that will correctly classify an unspecified number of pets within a few seconds of receiving their images.
 - The model will be based on the provided images of three pets and will serve as Proof of Concept in the client’s product development process.
 - The model will be built as a sequential multi-class CNN model with an architecture typical for image classification.
-- The ideal outcome is a model sized < 20MB than can rapidly and correctly identify a stream of pet images provided by an image generator (such as a camera or a batch of uploaded images) in under 15 images.
+- The ideal outcome is a model sized < 20MB that can rapidly and correctly identify a stream of pet images provided by an image generator (such as a camera or a batch of uploaded images) in under 15 images.
 - The metrics used to judge the model’s performance are:

   - the F1 score with a target value of > 0.9 for each label during individual prediction and a target value of 1 for each label batch during batch classification tasks
   - summary values from detailed reports on pet (mis)classification for live data
   - the Accuracy and Loss curves showing the model’s handling of the train and validation data

 - The input will be .png RGB images with the dimensions 128x128px.
 - The output will be a list of probability values that will be mapped to the class labels to determine which class was given the highest probability value.
 - A recommendation regarding the minimum and maximum number of images needed for an accurate classification as well as a reasonable confidence threshold will be given after running extensive trials and evaluating the results.
 - We will consider the model successful if it correctly classifies any given pet during the trials and live operation with the recommended parameters and refrains from a final classification when given a batch with mixed classes.
 - We will consider it a failure if it causes the device to give food to the wrong pet more than 1 time within 12 months of operation.
   We will also consider it a failure if it fails to recognize a pet with the agreed-upon confidence after having received a steady stream of 15 viable images.

 ## ML Model Development